History

 The perimeter of the city walls was erected on the plan of an elongated oval with longer sides on the north-east, south-west line.
 From the east, the town was protected by the Kaczawa River with its arms, backwaters and wetland areas.
 On the northern side, however, Czarna Woda, which flows into Kaczawa in the north-east, ran its course a bit further.

 The town walls were built of bricks, had a considerable thickness of about 2 meters and a height of 5.5-6 meters.
 In their crown there was a wall-walk for defenders, protected by a breastwork with a battlement.
-They were reinforced with 26-30 four-sided towers, arranged quite irregularly along the entire perimeter, most densely from the most threatened south-west and west sides.
-They were placed there a few dozen meters from each other, i.e. at a distance of an effective crossbow shot and extended a few meters in front of the face of the wall to allow flank fire.
-The towers were one storey higher than the defensive wall, initially also topped with a battlement, later mostly replaced with hip roofs.
+The walls were reinforced with 26-30 quadrangular half-towers, placed rather irregularly around the entire perimeter, most densely on the most endangered south-west and west sides, where it were located a few dozen meters apart, i.e. within the range of an effective crossbow shot.
+The original towers were opened on the city side and protruded a few meters in front of the wall face to allow for side fire.
+Towers were one storey higher than the defensive wall, initially topped with a battlement similar to it, later mostly replaced with hip roofs.

 Four gates led to the city: Złotoryjska from the south, Chojnowska from the west, Głogowska near the castle from the north and Wrocławska from the north-east.
 There were also two wicket (postern) gates: Tumska (Rycerska) and New in the south-east.
 Entry portals were placed in four-sided gatehouses, taller and more massive than regular towers.
 The main gates in the 15th century were reinforced with foregates, consisting of necks ending with two towers flanking the passage.
 The entire fortification was connected in the northern part with the castle walls, which were separated from the town side by their own moat.